melissawen/melissawen.github.io/_posts/2020-08-28-translucent-cursor-testcase.md

 0x80ff0000.)
 (Since 1.0)
 ```

-In a brief dialogue with Pekka about endianness, he showed me information from
+In a brief dialogue with Pekka about endianness on DRM, he showed me
-the DRM documentation that I didn't know about.
-According to the documentation,
+information from the DRM documentation that I didn't know about.
+According to
-DRM converges with the representation used by Cairo:
+it, DRM converges with the representation used by Cairo:

 ```